aviadhaham/website/content/posts/2024-04-27-implementing-gitops-with-argo-cd-and-applicationsets.md

 **I will delve into how we**:

-1. Created a powerful and declarative GitOps framework using `ApplicationSet`s.
-This approach not only simplifies the maintenance of our deployments but also allows us to reconstruct our entire environment with ease.
-The use of `ApplicationSet`s provides us with a scalable solution that can handle a growing number of applications and environments.
+1. Bootstrap and manage Argo CD configurations.
+2. Structure our `ApplicationSet`s and GitOps deployments repository for scalability (utilizing the `git` generator).
+3. Leverage `ApplicationSet`s to automate deployment processes.

-2. Manage many deployments across multiple environments.
-We'll discuss how we handle the complexities of managing multiple deployments.
+4. Manage and scale our deployments across multiple clusters and environments.

 > _I provided real examples, from two teams, Octo and Datamine2, to give you a better understanding of how we structure our deployments._